timescale/docs/cloud/multi-factor-authentication.md

 <highlight type="warning">
 If you lose access to the mobile device you use for multi-factor authentication, and you do not have access to your recovery codes, you cannot sign in to your TimescaleDB Cloud account.
-To regain access to your account, on the login screen, click `Forgot password?` and follow the step to reset your password.
+To regain access to your account contact support@timescale.com.
-When you have regained access to your account, reconfigure multi-factor authentication.
 </highlight>

 ## Regenerate recovery codes